Skip To Content

 If you turn 65 while covered by COBRA, you can sign up for Medicare Parts A and B. Your COBRA coverage typically ends when you get Medicare, but your spouse (if under 65) and dependents will remain eligible for COBRA until the designated coverage period runs out.
 For more information on how Medicare eligibility affects COBRA coverage, visit medicare.gov and check out the Department of Labor’s guide to COBRA.

-Under the current provisions of the Affordable Care Act (ACA), people who lose coverage under an employer’s plan may be able to purchase insurance from a federal or state insurance exchange outside of the regular open enrollment period.
-In fact, people between the ages of 55 and 64 account for 27.8% of plans purchased on the government exchange.3 You can research the policies currently available to you at healthcare.gov.
-“I’d suggest comparing the costs and coverage of exchange-based insurance with all of your other options,” says Storey.
-“Depending on what type of coverage you need and the options available in your area, you may find lower premiums on the exchange, especially compared to COBRA.”
+Under the current provisions of the ACA, people who lose coverage under an employer’s plan may be able to purchase private health insurance from a federal or state insurance exchange outside of the regular open enrollment period.
+In fact, people between the ages of 55 and 64 account for 26.9% of plans purchased on the government exchange.5

 “Once you’re eligible for Medicare and enroll, you can no longer contribute to an HSA, although you can draw on your HSA funds to pay certain Medicare premiums and out-of-pocket medical expenses,” says Storey.
 There’s also no limit on when you can request HSA reimbursements, he adds.
 “You can tap your account any time you need the money.”